-In addition, the user must set up a directory named naztec (lowercase) on the USB root directory.
+In addition the user must set up a directory named naztec (lowercase) on the USB root directory.
 Under the naztec directory the user must also create a directory called databases (lowercase).
-The USB drive should be a dedicated drive and only contain the directory naztec and its subdirectory databases.

 9.2.4 EnableRun (MM->8->5, MM->1->7)